-Table 6.2 Expected Housing Delivery
+Table 6.1 Expected Housing Delivery

-Period 2019/20 - 2023/24 2024/25 - 2028/29 2029/30 - 2033/34 2034/35 - 2035/36 No of dwellings 2800 3548 2885 1041
+Period 2018/19 - 2022/23 2023/24 - 2027/28 2028/29 - 2032/33 2033/34 - 2035/36 No of dwellings 3442 3126 3164 1392

-- 6.2.2 There is the need to allocate sufficient land to accommodate a minimum of 8,440 dwellings and a target of 9,840 dwellings within the plan period.
-The allocations which will contribute to achieving this are set out in Policy H 2.
-In combination with existing commitments and taking into account housing delivery since the start of the plan period (2016) there is sufficient land to surpass the housing target.
-The allocations and existing commitments have the potential to deliver approximately 10,000 homes up to 2036.
+- There is the need to allocate sufficient land to accommodate a minimum of 8,440 dwellings and a target of 9,840 dwellings within the plan period.
+The allocations which will contribute to achieving this are set out in policy H 2 and in combination with existing commitments provide sufficient land to surpass the housing target.
+The allocations and existing commitments have the potential to deliver approximately 11,000 homes up to 2036.
 The build out of a number of the strategic sites will also extend beyond 2036.
 Taking this into consideration the plan has sufficient land for approximately 16,000 homes. - 6.2.3 Further flexibility has been incorporated into the plan as contributions from windfall sites and brownfield regeneration schemes within the urban area have not been included in the allocations / housing trajectory.
 With regards to the regeneration sites, these have not been included due to site constraints and questions over deliverability.
 The Council will however be supportive of these sites coming forward providing they are in suitable and sustainable locations. - 6.2.4 The housing requirement and housing target are 'net' figures and must take into account any dwellings that are lost during that period through demolition or change of use.
 However, the loss of housing through demolition and change of use has been relatively low in Darlington Borough and there are no planned demolition or regeneration schemes identified.